 A critical component of the curriculum is the final clinical practice year, during which time students are placed within Queensland health clinics throughout the state for a period of 39 weeks.
 This occurs as a series of rotations through different zones and includes clinics in rural, school, hospital and community-based settings.

 Students are able to apply and further develop their diagnostic and clinical skills in a relatively independent environment with access to experienced practitioners.

-There are two entry pathways in to the Bachelor of Dental Science at the University of Queensland:
+There are two entry pathways in to the Bachelor of Dental Science Honours program at the University of Queensland:

-Additionally, all international applicants (those who have completed high school and/or university studies) will be required to sit the International Student Admissions Test (ISAT).
+Additionally, all international applicants applying via either of these pathways will be required to sit the International Student Admissions Test (ISAT).

 For more information about the ISAT test, please visit the ACER ISAT website.

-Number of Places Available for International Students: up to 8
+Number of Places Available for International Students: 40

 OzTREKK Admissions Officer: Adam Smith